MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 ---
-title: Connection strings in Application Insights - Azure Monitor | Microsoft Docs
+title: Connection strings in Application Insights
-description: This article shows how to use connection strings. ms.topic: conceptual ms.date: 10/10/2024 ms.custom: devx-track-csharp ms.reviewer: cogoodson
+description: This article explains the components of connection strings and how to use them. ms.topic: conceptual ms.date: 10/10/2024 ms.service: azure-monitor ms.subservice: application-insights ms.reviewer: cogoodson
 ---